alpersarac/ContactManager/README.md

 # Contact Manager REST API

 This is a code-first Contact Manager REST API developed in C# .NET 6.
 To run the application properly, please follow the instructions below.

+# Project Update - 12th of September, 2023

+## Overview
+This update introduces some important changes and enhancements to our project.
+Please find the details below.

+## Changes

+### Mistake Fix
+- Previously, there was a mistake that prevented users from updating their email addresses using their own email addresses.
+This issue has been resolved, and now users can successfully update their email information.

+### Enhancement: Creating and Updating a Contact
+- To improve the process of creating and updating contact information, we have made the following enhancement:
+  - Instead of requiring individual parameters such as Id, creationTimestamp, lastChangeTimestamp, and notifyHasBirthdaySoon, we now use the `ContactDTO` class.
+This change simplifies the process by allowing users to provide only the desired fields when working with contacts.

+I believe that these changes will enhance the usability and flexibility of the project.
+Thank you for your continued support and feedback!

 ## Getting Started